Knossos with Kids

 For Knossos with kids, go early to beat the heat and crowds, bring water, hats and sunscreen, dress them in comfortable shoes, and keep the visit short.

-A few practical steps make a family visit to Knossos far smoother.
-Go early in the morning, soon after opening, to enjoy cooler temperatures and thinner crowds before the heat and tour groups build up, as children cope poorly with the strong midday sun on the unshaded site.
-Dress them in comfortable, sturdy shoes for the uneven ground, and bring plenty of water, hats, sunscreen and some snacks to keep energy and spirits up.
+Six practical steps make a family visit to Knossos far smoother.
+Go early in the morning, soon after opening, to enjoy cooler temperatures and thinner crowds before the heat and tour groups build up.
+Children cope poorly with the strong midday sun on the largely unshaded site.
+Dress them in comfortable, sturdy shoes for the uneven ground, and pack two litres of water per person, hats, sunscreen and light snacks to keep energy and spirits up.
+Strollers are awkward here, since the paths cross uneven stone and low steps, so a carrier suits a toddler far better.

 Keep the visit reasonably short and focused, as little legs tire quickly, and buy a skip-the-line ticket in advance so you are not stuck queuing in the sun with restless children.
-Safety is worth noting too: parts of the site have drops, steps and uneven, sometimes slippery stone, so keep a close eye on younger children as they explore.
+Safety is worth noting too.
+Parts of the site have drops, steps and uneven, sometimes slippery stone, so keep a close eye on younger children as they explore the open ruins.
+A quick head-count at each stop stops anyone wandering off into a side corridor.
 With these basics covered, the family can concentrate on enjoying the adventure.
 Our tips for visiting Knossos guide has more advice, and the next section covers the heat and crowds.

 How do you handle the heat and crowds at Knossos with children?